didelma/Lab-2/README.md

-My partners in todays Lab where Hydeia Blakey and Josue Ramirez-Romero
+My partners in today's Lab were Hydeia Blakey and Josue Ramirez-Romero

 1. SwitchSattement Exercise:
 - Write out a Switch Statement for the pseudo code below